cisagov/dotgov-home/pages/policies-and-guidelines/policy-faq.md

 **Domain name server** is the computer that provides pointers from the domain name to the actual computers.

-**Dot-gov** refers to domain names ending with a ".gov" suffix.
+**Dot-gov** refers to domain names ending with a `.gov` suffix.
 The Internet GOV domain is another way of expressing the collection of dot-gov domain names.

 **Native Sovereign Nations (NSN)** are federally recognized tribes.